 What is a narcissistic injury?

-First off, before you learn how to inflict narcissistic injury, you should understand that it can also be known as:
+First off, before you learn how to inflict narcissistic injury on a narcissist, you should understand that it may also be known as:

 Similarly, being called the, “three narcissistic wounds” the definition is when the abusive grandiose Narcissist has their delusional self-important image threatened in any way they see fit.